 Indigenous Research Advisory Committees (RACs) are committees that review applications by researchers to conduct research with a particular community or on Indigenous lands.
 The review by an Indigenous RAC is for the purposes of ensuring that the research is conducted in a manner that is appropriate to the spiritual, cultural, social and environmental context of the community, in keeping with the needs, expectations and values of the community, and conducted in keeping with the principles of OCAP (ownership, control, access and possession).
 Individual community RACs should be consulted about the process for applying for review.
 Along with the Application, community review requires that consent forms and recruitment materials (posters, letters of invitation etc.) be approved.

-For further information please consult the Guidelines for conducting research with Indigenous communities in Newfoundland & Labrador or Memorial University’s Indigenous Research resources and consult with the appropriate Newfoundland and Labrador Aboriginal Research Advisory Committees below.
+For further information please consult the Guidelines for conducting research with Indigenous communities in Newfoundland & Labrador or Memorial University’s Indigenous Research resources and consult with the appropriate Newfoundland and Labrador Indigenous Research Advisory Committees below.